mohamedadel324/CyberXBytes/DDOS_PROTECTION.md

 3. Provides endpoint-specific rate limiting for API routes
 4. Allows for IP whitelisting
 5. Is fully configurable via environment variables
+6. Includes special handling for user profile endpoints with extended timeouts

 ## Components

 ### Middleware

-Two middleware classes handle the DDoS protection:
+Three middleware classes handle the DDoS protection:

 1. `DdosProtection` - Applied globally to all routes
-2. `ApiDdosProtection` - Specific to API routes with stricter limits
+2. `ApiDdosProtection` - Specific to API routes with optimized limits
+3. `ExtendedTimeoutMiddleware` - For profile and other resource-intensive endpoints

 ### Configuration